 Tigers vs Astros Odds, Spread, and Total

-The Detroit Tigers (18–10) bring a four-game winning streak into Daikin Park tonight to open a three-game series against the Houston Astros (14–13).
-First pitch is scheduled for 8:10 p.m.
-EST….
+The Detroit Tigers (18–11) look to even their series against the Houston Astros (15–13) tonight at Daikin Park, with first pitch scheduled for 8:10 p.m.
+EST. The Astros took the…

-The Detroit Tigers (18–10) bring a four-game winning streak into Daikin Park tonight to open a three-game series against the Houston Astros (14–13).
-First pitch is scheduled for 8:10 p.m.
+The Detroit Tigers (18–11) look to even their series against the Houston Astros (15–13) tonight at Daikin Park, with first pitch scheduled for 8:10 p.m.
 EST.

-Detroit is coming off a sweep of the Baltimore Orioles, capped by a 7–0 victory on Sunday.
-The Tigers have outscored opponents 23–5 during their winning streak.
-Right-hander Jack Flaherty (1–2, 2.63 ERA) gets the start, aiming to build on his solid performance this season, which includes 34 strikeouts over 27.1 innings.

-Houston dropped the first two games in their last series at Kansas City before bouncing back with a 7-3 win yesterday.
-The Astros will start right-hander Ronel Blanco (2–2, 5.01 ERA), looking to build off his last start, a productive 6.2 innings of one-run ball and giving up only two hits.
+The Astros took the opener 8–5 on Monday, snapping the Tigers' four-game winning streak.
+Jeremy Pena and Jose Altuve each went 2-for-4, with Pena scoring two runs while Altuve added a three-run homer in the sixth inning.

-Spencer Torkelson leads the Tigers with eight home runs and 24 RBIs, while Zach McKinstry is batting .321 with a .426 on-base percentage.
-Houston's lineup will try to catch up with Jose Altuve and Yordan Alvarez, who lead the team in batting average and RBIs, respectively.
-Isaac Paredes leads the Astros with four home runs.
+Spencer Torkelson leads the Tigers offensively with eight home runs and 24 RBIs, with Zach McKinstry batting .321 with a .426 on-base percentage.
+The Astros' lineup features José Altuve (.282 AVG and four home runs) and Yordan Álvarez (17 RBIs).

 Spread